Huánuco Pampa

-Huánuco Pampa, Huánuco Marka (also spelled Huánuco Marca) or Huánuco Viejo, or Wanuku Pampa is a large archaeological site in Peru in the Huánuco Region, Dos de Mayo Province, La Unión District.
+Huánuco Pampa, Huánuco Marka (also spelled Huánuco Marca) or Huánuco Viejo, Wanako Pampa, Wanuku Pampa or simply Huánuco is a large archaeological site in Peru in the Huánuco Region, Dos de Mayo Province, La Unión District.
 The ruins of the city lie on a plateau above the Urqumayu or Vizcarra River in the central Andes.
 The Incas administered their large empire through a small number of administrative centers, such as Huánuco Pampa.
 The administrative centers were linked by the extensive Inca road system.
 The most important of the roads, the Qhapaq Ñan, which ran from Cusco to Quito, passed through Huánuco Pampa.
 The Inca authorities in Huánuco ruled at least five, and perhaps more, ethnic groups.
 The city is situated on an important commercial trade route and sits on top of a plateau with ravines on all sides in order to allow easy defense of the city.
-During the Spanish conquest of the Incas, Huánuco Pampa was briefly occupied by Gomez de Alvarado, who founded a Spanish city there but it was quickly moved because of the harsh climate and Inca raids of Illa Tupac, one of the captains of Manco Inca.
+During the Spanish conquest of the Incas, Huánuco Pampa was briefly occupied by Gomez de Alvarado, who founded a Spanish city but it was quickly moved to Pillco because of the harsh climate of Huánuco and the raids of Illa Tupac, one of the captains of Manco Inca.